 His technology reports can be heard daily on CBS News and CBS affiliates throughout the U.S. and he has a daily tech segment on KCBS radio in San Francisco.
-He’s a regular contributor to BBC World Service, BBC Today Programme and an occasional guest on National Public Radio’s Talk of the Nation.
+He’s a regular contributor to BBC World Service, BBC Today Programme and an occasional guest on National Public Radio.
 He is often called upon for commentary by CBS television news, CNN and Fox News, BBC, and Al Jazeera and has appeared on the all of the major network evening and morning news programs.
 He has also been a frequent contributor to the New York Times and was, for 19 years, a syndicated columnist for the Los Angeles Times.

 Larry is author or co-author of nine books including the best-selling Little PC Book along with Cruising Online: Larry Magid’s Guide to the New Digital Highways, The Fully Powered PC, Electronic Link, MySpace Unraveled and Mini-Manual for a Free University.

 From 1983 to 1988 he was co-founder and Executive Vice President of Know-How, one of the world’s first computer training companies.
 In 1982 he was editor of PC Magazine and in 1981 he wrote one of the manuals for IBM’s first personal computers.
 He’s also worked as a printer, car washer, restaurant delivery person and a dishwasher.

 In 1993, in an effort to save Polly Klass, Magid was the first person to post an image of a missing child online, which led to his work with the National Center for Missing & Exploited Children where he now serves on its board of directors.